Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Database setup

 \section{Database setup}

-This section provides a brief description of the database used in this study.
-There are relatively very few datasets available on CLP speech~\cite{jawed, erlangen, ultrasuite}.
-This work used two datasets to perform the experiments.
+Given the scarcity of publicly available CLP speech corpora on CLP speech~\cite{jawed, erlangen, ultrasuite}, we used two datasets to perform the experiments.
 Initially, the analysis is performed with All India Institute of Speech and Hearing (AIISH)~\cite{hypernasality}, and then, for generalization purposes, some experiments are repeated with the New Mexico Cleft Palate Centre (NMCPC) dataset~\cite{jawed}.
+We selected AIISH and NMCPC datasets because they include expert annotations from speech-language pathologists, with samples categorized by severity.
+Hence these existing datasets were utilized and speaker-dependent partitioning is employed for our experiments.
 The former is in the Kannada language, whereas the latter is in English.
 Both datasets are randomly divided into training and testing partitions with $80:20$ ratio.
 After that, the training partition is further partitioned to $80:20$ to form the training and development set.

 \textbf{AIISH dataset:} The dataset is collected from the All India Institute of Speech and Hearing, India.
 It consists of $60$ speakers with $31$ normal and $29$ CLP speakers.
 Out of them, $19$ and $12$ are normal female and male speakers respectively, and $9$ and $20$ are CLP female and male speakers, respectively.
 The dataset is collected with $19$ unique utterances.
 Each sentence has a maximum of $3$ words.
 The participants are native Kannada speakers, who are within the age group $7-12$ years.
 They did not have any other congenital syndromes like hearing impairment.
 The detailed statistics of the dataset are given in Table~\ref{dataset_description}.
-Out of a total of $2,726$ utterances, the dataset is partitioned as follows: training ($1,731$ utterances – $1,106$ normal, $625$ CLP), development ($429$ utterances – $278$ normal, $151$ CLP), and evaluation ($566$ utterances – $357$ normal, $209$ CLP).